epsilon537/boxlambda/docs/terms-and-abbreviations.md

 Terms and Abbreviations
 =======================

-This section clarifies for some of the more ambiguous terms and abbreviations used elsewhere in the documentation.
+This section clarifies some of the more ambiguous terms and abbreviations used elsewhere in the documentation.

 - **ACK**: A Wishbone Bus Signal.